(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I took a course specifically to learn how to do it, and it made all the difference.
-I strongly recommend the Making Sense of Affiliate Marketing course when you are ready to make some money with affiliate marketing.
+I strongly recommend either MY affiliate marketing course (which I generated over $15,000 last month in NON-blogging passive income), or Making Sense of Affiliate Marketing when you are ready to make some money with affiliate marketing.

 There are some canopy affiliate sites, where one site can connect you with MANY companies.
 Some to check out are: